Wild Rogue Loop

 The wildflowers were plentiful, bugs were still sleepy and temperatures were moderate.

-Posted on May 7, 2016, in Backpacking, Hiking, Oregon, Pacific Northwest, Wilderness and tagged Foster Bar, Marial, Mule Creek, Panther Ridge, Rogue River, Siskiyou, Tucker Flat.
+Posted on May 7, 2016, in Adventure, Backpacking, Hiking, Oregon, Pacific Northwest, Wilderness and tagged Foster Bar, Marial, Mule Creek, Panther Ridge, Rogue River, Siskiyou, Tucker Flat.
 Bookmark the permalink.
 4 Comments.